The Blog

 an archive containing hundreds of articles, recipes and other resources for implementing AIP and living well with autoimmune disease

-Jennifer’s AIP Kitchen: How She Manages Hidradenitis Suppurativa in Illinois
+Monica’s AIP Kitchen: How She Manages Crohn’s Disease in Colorado

 AIP Kitchen Tour is a monthly feature in which we profile a member of the AIP community and their kitchen setup in hopes that it will further inspire us to get our kitchens organized and set up for success!
 We’ve interviewed folks who are making the AIP lifestyle a reality in everything from college dorms and small city apartments, to large households with non-AIP family members, and everything in between.
 Through these ...